guardian/frontend/docs/02-architecture/06-client-side-architecture.md

 'bootstraps/enhanced/facia':         '@Static("javascripts/bootstraps/enhanced/facia.js")'
 ```

-Run make compile and add `useHashedAssets=true` to your devOverrides to test the bundle as it would run on PROD.
+Run `make compile` and add `assets.useHashedBundles=true` to your devOverrides in frontend.conf to test the bundle as it would run on PROD.

 ### Components